AdobeDocs/experience-manager-65.de-DE/help/assets/metadata-profiles.md

 ### Remove metadata profiles from folders via Properties {#removing-metadata-profiles-from-folders-via-properties}

-1. Click the AEM logo and navigate **[!UICONTROL Assets]** and then to the folder that you want to remove an metadata profile from.
+1. Click the Experience Manager logo and navigate **[!UICONTROL Assets]** and then to the folder that you want to remove an metadata profile from.
 1. On the folder, click the check mark to select it and then click **[!UICONTROL Properties]**.
 1. Wählen Sie die Registerkarte **[!UICONTROL Metadatenprofile]** aus.
 Wählen Sie anschließend **[!UICONTROL Keine]** aus dem Dropdown-Menü aus und klicken Sie auf **[!UICONTROL Speichern]**.
 Ordner, denen bereits ein Profil zugewiesen wurde, sind dadurch gekennzeichnet, dass der Name des Profils direkt unterhalb des Ordnernamens angezeigt wird.